Free founding beta

 AI models build knowledge from the structured data they can access today.
 Regions with well-organised, verified, consistently cited listing data will be recommended more reliably than regions without it.

-Australian Atlas provides this infrastructure: verified entities, structured metadata, canonical URLs, and cross-linked editorial content across nine specialist verticals.
-Your region's independent businesses become discoverable in both traditional and generative search.
+Australian Atlas provides this infrastructure: verified entities, structured metadata, canonical URLs, and cross-linked editorial content across 10 specialist verticals.
+Your region’s independent businesses become discoverable in both traditional and generative search.

 The councils that move early will define how their regions are described by AI for years to come.